ogoodman/serf/README.md

 * Further examples show how to connect user interface elements to objects and how the object-capability model can be used to create secure multi-user apps.

-**NOTE:** in the absence of documentation `demos/simple` is probably not simple at all and you might want to skip it for now.